GPUOpen-Tools/radeon_gpu_profiler/docs/source/InstructionTiming.rst

 of analyzed wavefronts)*

 \ **Instruction Types**: This section provides information about the dynamic instruction mix of the shader's execution.
-The columns denote the different types of instructions supported by GCN.
+The columns denote the different types of instructions supported by RDNA and GCN.
 The counts denote the number of instructions of each category.

 Each category's count denote the instruction count for that shader's invocation in the event.
 Different executions of the same shader could have different Instruction statistics based on factors such as the number of wavefronts launched for the shader and loop parameters.
 The instruction categories are briefly described below.
-Please see the GCN Shader Programming Guide for more details.
+Please see the Shader Programming Guides for more details.

 - VALU: Includes vector ALU instructions